 - Molding Clay: Found at Jo-Anne Fabric

-- For Container/Jar Candles: You can use recycled wine bottles if you have the knowledge of how to cut them, this can be looked up via youtube.com but takes some practice and patience to get right, I suggest starting with an old container of salsa or a mason jar both can be purchased at any Target or Jo Anne Fabrics for mason jars.
+- For Container/Jar Candles: You can use recycled wine bottles if you have the knowledge of how to cut them (you can watch a video here) but takes some practice and patience to get right, I suggest starting with an old container of salsa or a mason jar both can be purchased at any Target or Jo Anne Fabrics for mason jars.

 - Wick Bars: you can find these online as well at here or you can use pencils and wrap the wick around the pencil and wrap the wick around that.